Written by: Alexandra Uta // Last Updated:

-If you receive water from a well it likely contains iron.
-This can be a problem since iron can alter the taste and odor of water, leave ugly reddish stains on basically every surface it touches, and damage your plumbing system including home appliances and water treatment equipment.
+Iron can alter the taste and odor of water, leave ugly reddish stains on basically every surface it touches, and damage your plumbing system including home appliances and water treatment equipment – think clogging.

 And the best thing: The SpringWell WS is virtually maintenance-free for years.
 All in all, this is our top choice when it comes to iron filtration.
 5 stars!